Skip to main content

 Last update:

-VMware Tools™ (open-vm-tools) is a set of services for managing guest operating systems.
-For more information about VMware Tools, see About VMware Tools Administration in the VMware documentation.
+VMware Tools™ (open-vm-tools) is a set of services for managing guest OSes.
+Read more about VMware Tools in the About VMware Tools Administration section of the VMware documentation.

-For Windows, the version of VMware Tools must be at least 12288.
-For Linux, the current version number depends on the OS.
+For Windows, the VMware Tools version must be at least 12288.
+For Linux, the actual version number depends on the OS.

-You can check the installed version can be checked in Cloud Director.
+Check the installed version in Cloud Director.
 If the version is not up to date, update VMware Tools.

 Install VMware Tools